 Whereas, for a product like doughnuts, you want to let your customers know exactly what their product will look like when they hit buy.

-Graze are a great example of a subscription-based business.
+Graze is a great example of a subscription-based business.

 Benefits of Graze: